kevinyejoonlee/Excel/README.md

 # Excel Work
-This repository showcases a collection of serveral projects and courses I have completed focused on Excel.
+This repository showcases a collection of several projects and courses I have completed focused on Excel.
 Dashboards, and VBA programming

 ## 1. Alex Excel Course
 https://www.youtube.com/@AlexTheAnalyst/videos